 Ensuring Financial Stability Through Proper Debt Management

 Bad and doubtful debts impact financial performance, making it crucial for businesses to account for them properly.
-By implementing strong credit policies, regularly monitoring receivables, and adjusting provisions based on realistic estimates, businesses can protect themselves from unexpected financial losses and maintain stability.
+By implementing strong credit policies, regularly monitoring receivables, adjusting provisions based on realistic estimates, and strengthening follow-up mechanisms, businesses can protect themselves from unexpected financial losses and maintain financial stability.
+Proper accounting treatment under IFRS and GAAP ensures transparency, enhances investor confidence, and supports long-term business sustainability.